-In logistics world, both full container load (FCL) and less than container load (LCL) refer to shipping sea and ocean freight.
+In the logistics world, both full container load (FCL) and less than container load (LCL) refer to shipping sea and ocean freight.
 The key difference between these two types of container shipping lies in cargo volume.
 With FCL, the entire shipment transported in a container belongs to one owner, whereas LCL shipments combine goods owned by different parties in one shared container.
 At Eurosender, we will guide you through LCL versus FCL pros and cons and will help you make the right choice for your business needs.

 SIZE & WEIGHT

 Typical shipping container dimensions are 20 ft and 40 ft.
 LCL shipments are usually the best fit for cargo occupying less than 15 cubic metres, the minimum chargeable volume being of 1 cubic metre, while FCL is recommended for loads exceeding 15 cubic metres.

 The approximate capacity of a 20’ container is 33 cubic metres, and that of a 40’ container ranges between 67 and 76 cubic metres.
 The maximum acceptable weight per cubic metre equals to 1 ton (1000 kg).
 Weight allowance might differ from one container to another.

 FCL is usually a better option for urgent shipments vs. LCL, as the cargo takes less time to arrive.
 LCL freight implies more handling, consolidation, and longer customs clearance than FCL.
 This is due to additional steps necessary for LCL, such as loading, unloading, document processing, and sorting goods for each receiver.
 Therefore, LCL shipping is always slower compared to FCL sea & ocean freight.

 When comparing LCL vs. FCL charges, one needs to understand that prices depend on the distance, volume, season, container type, as well as consolidation, and other additional charges.